What is a Bulging Disc?

 The human spine is responsible for housing the spinal cord, which is an extension of the central nervous system.
 Because the spinal cord is a structure that is highly sensitive to external stimuli, it is protected by the bony formations of the spine, especially the vertebrae.

-Can a Bulging Disc Be Healed Naturally?
+Can a Bulging or Herniated Disc Heal Naturally?

-However, what is defined as natural does not entail just carrying on with one’s life as if the herniated disc is not there.
+However, what is defined as natural does not entail just carrying on with one’s life as if the herniated disk is not there.
 Rather, it implies making minor adjustments that are not invasive, in order to facilitate the recovery of the disc.

 These recommendations will be discussed in detail further down below.